 Stocks of homebuilding companies have taken off - but they still have room to run.

 FORTUNE -- It has happened repeatedly: The housing market shows hints of revving up only to sputter and stall.
 In fact, by Deutsche Bank's count, there have been seven false recoveries during the six-year national housing downturn.
 Now there are signs that a true residential property recovery is under way.
-Exhibit A: Stocks of homebuilding companies MOREScott Cendrowski, writer-reporter - Jul 16, 2012 5:00 AM ET
+Exhibit A: Stocks of homebuilding companies MOREScott Cendrowski, writer - Jul 16, 2012 5:00 AM ET

 Rising prices of oil, copper, and lumber are only going to make a bad environment even worse for homebuilders.